gautemo/Gaute-Meek-Olsen/src/dev-blog/location-firebase-function.md

 })
 ```

 If you deploy your function now, you will see it will run from europe-west1.
-As of today possible locations are:
+As of today, possible locations are:

 - us-central1 (Iowa)
 - us-east1 (South Carolina)